-Apple Silicon macs are now widely available.
+Apple Silicon Macs are now widely available.
 You might even be reading this on one!

-For iOS developers, this changes how apps are built for the simulator: a iOS Simulator arm64 build is now required. arm64 iOS binaries cannot be used to compile for a simulator running on Apple Silicon.
+For iOS developers, this changes how apps are built for the simulator: an iOS Simulator arm64 build is now required. arm64 iOS binaries cannot be used to compile for a simulator running on Apple Silicon.

 Starting with Batch 1.16, we started shipping x86_64/arm64 Mac Catalyst and arm64 iPhoneSimulator builds in our XCFramework.

-That is: arm64/arm64e/armv7/armv7s for the iPhoneOS SDK and i386, x86_64 for the iPhoneSimulator SDK.
+That is arm64/arm64e/armv7/armv7s for the iPhoneOS SDK and i386, x86_64 for the iPhoneSimulator SDK.

 Please update to the XCFramework format as soon as possible.